 She recommended that BGE's EV Phase 1 cost-recovery rules not be held to apply to any other potential EV programs, such as Phase 2 or the electric school bus pilot.
-995 She further recommended that cost recovery questions should be addressed in the conclusion of the Phase 1 EV pilot, not in a single utility's rate case.
-996 rebates and incentives, which are not capital assets owned, operated, and maintained by BGE and would normally be treated as an operating expense.
-999 She testified that EmPOWER offers a cautionary example of the increased burden on ratepayers from continued categorization of non-capital program expenditures as a regulatory asset.
-1000 She testified that EV costs are not the sort of extraordinary, non-recurring expenses that justify regulatory asset treatment, such as COVID-19 or natural disaster incremental costs.
-1001 c.
-Including Costs of Public Charging Stations in Rate Base
+She further recommended that cost recovery questions should be addressed in the conclusion of the Phase 1 EV pilot, not in a single utility's rate case.

 In rebuttal, BGE witness Frain testified that OPC witness Lane is over-generalizing from the Commission's decision to change the cost recovery approach for EmPOWER Maryland programs.
-997 He testified that the Commission has historically placed EV program costs into a regulatory asset, which provides for the tracking of costs and a prudency review of amounts deferred.
-998
+He testified that the Commission has historically placed EV program costs into a regulatory asset, which provides for the tracking of costs and a prudency review of amounts deferred.